akedemos/short-flex/README.md

 The `<Flex />` component takes props that match flexbox properties and assign shorthands to make layout easier to read.

+Storybook:

+The easiest way to get started with this repo is to clone it and run  `npm install` then `npm storybook`.
+The storybook should give you and idea of how each of the props work and can be found at localhost:9001.

 Properties:

 - direction (flex-direction):